Probing missing physics from inspiralling compact binaries via time-frequency tracks: Introduction

-In this work, we aim to develop a new consistency test that leverages the information contained in the orbital evolution.
-This approach is particularly sensitive to low-to-moderate mass binaries, where the long inspiral phase enhances our ability to detect deviations in dynamics.
-The orbital evolution of BBH systems serves as a pristine laboratory for testing GR and searching for signatures of new physics.
-The fidelity with which current waveform models reproduce the true inspiral dynamics remains contingent on the assumption that GR is the correct theory of gravity.
-If this assumption is violated, the inferred orbital dynamics will deviate from the GR-predicted behavior \cite{Alexander:2018qzg}.
-For instance, dipole radiation in modified gravity theories forces binaries to inspiral more rapidly, leading to faster GW chirps~\cite{Gerard:2001fm}.
-Even within the regime of GR, additional physical effects\textemdash such as the orbital hangup effect~\cite{Campanelli:2006uy, Varma:2018rcg}, orbital eccentricity, spin precession~\cite{Apostolatos:1994mx, Hannam:2013oca} or environmental influences including dynamical friction or accretion from a surrounding medium~\cite{Barausse:2014pra, Roy:2024rhe, CanevaSantoro:2023aol}\textemdash can alter the orbital evolution of BBHs.
-Hence, the energy distribution of the GW signal on the time-frequency plane is expected to exhibit systematic differences compared to our baseline GR-based model.
+As the dynamics of compact binaries become highly relativistic during the late inspiral, their orbital evolution serves as a pristine laboratory for testing GR and searching for signatures of new physics.
+The fidelity with which current waveform models reproduce the true inspiral dynamics depends on the assumption that GR is the correct theory of gravity.
+If this assumption is violated, the inferred orbital evolution will deviate from the GR prediction~\cite{Alexander:2018qzg}.
+For example, dipole radiation in modified gravity theories causes binaries to inspiral more rapidly and merge sooner than in GR~\cite{Gerard:2001fm}.
+Even within GR, additional physical effects—such as the orbital hang-up effect~\cite{Campanelli:2006uy, Varma:2018rcg}, orbital eccentricity, spin precession~\cite{Apostolatos:1994mx, Hannam:2013oca}, or the presence of an astrophysical environment around the binary~\cite{Barausse:2014pra, Roy:2024rhe, CanevaSantoro:2023aol}—can modify the orbital evolution of BBHs.
+Consequently, the energy distribution of the GW signal on the time–frequency plane is expected to display systematic differences with respect to our baseline GR model.
+Similar systematic differences in the observed signal may also arise from modified GW propagation relative to that predicted by GR.

-We introduce a novel theory-agnostic approach to consistency testing by directly analyzing the orbital frequency evolution of compact binaries on the time-frequency plane.
-Our method begins with Bayesian parameter estimation for a given signal, from which we extract the orbital frequency trajectory for each posterior sample.
-We then stack the time-frequency pixel energies along this trajectory, applying a flexible shift along the frequency axis.
-This effectively allows us to track the signal's orbital evolution while remaining agnostic to any specific GW model.
+In Fig.~\ref{fig:track}, we show the time–frequency representation of a massive-graviton signal and compare it to the GR expectation.
+The modified dispersion relation alters the propagation of GWs, producing a visibly different time–frequency evolution in the observed data.
+When such a signal is analyzed with GR templates, Bayesian inference attempts to match the track by shifting the inferred source parameters, thereby introducing systematic biases.
+While the GR waveform may align well with the dominant part of the signal track where most of the energy resides, but portions of the track will be systematically mismatched because GR cannot fully reproduce the modified propagation effects.